CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

    Another text that should be aligned with the above item.

 # Markdown codes for "Links"
-I'm using two ways to create links:
+We have 3 ways to create links:
 ```
 [This is an inline-style link](http://www.JordiTorres.Barcelona)